-HEPA is an acronym for "high efficiency particulate air".
-Basically HEPA is a type of filter that can trap a large amount of very small particles that other vacuum cleaners would simply recirculate back into the air of your home.
-There are a couple of different categories of HEPA filters that can make understanding the abilities of your filter confusing.
+HEPA is an acronym for "high-efficiency particulate air."
+HEPA is a type of filter that can trap a large number of very small particles that other vacuum cleaners would simply recirculate back into the air of your home.

 True or Absolute HEPA Filters

 Look for the serial number and test results printed on true or absolute HEPA filters.
-Make sure that the test results at .3 microns are 99.97 percent or above.
+Make sure that the test results at 0.3 microns are 99.97 percent or above.
 The size of 0.3 microns is the testing standard, because most filters will perform better with both smaller and larger particles.
 Also, most household allergens are 0.3 microns or larger.